harishthecodertobe/Patient_Feedback_Evaluation_Agent/README.md

 - Sentiment: Mixed
 - Context: Clinical Care Quality, Appointment Management
 - Classification: Service-related concern with positive clinical experience
+  ## Agent Configuration (.uis file)

+The `.uis` file represents the visual configuration of the agent created using a platform-specific Agentic AI interface.

+It includes:
+- Context attachment (Feedback_Index)
+- Classification prompt logic
+- Execution flow

+This file is included for reference; the agent’s reasoning and context grounding are documented separately.

 ## Notes
 - This project focuses on analysis and reasoning.